 Giving a Gun as a Gift

 As you can see, there are a lot of things to consider when making a gift of firearm to ensure you do it properly.
-Using a gift certificate from a firearms retailer near where the gift recipient lives might be the best solution in order to avoid legal pitfalls and state law variations.
+Using a gift certificate from a firearm retailer near where the gift recipient lives might be the best solution in order to avoid legal pitfalls and state law variations.

 It’s often an emotional moment when a treasured family heirloom is passed down to the next generation.
-These moments are part of what our cherished enjoyment of firearms is all about and represent that unique bond that sportsmen have with their fellow enthusiasts.
+These moments are part of what our cherished enjoyment of firearms is all about and represent that unique bond that sportsmen and sportswomen have with their fellow enthusiasts.